Pre-commit Hooks Setup for Python Static Analysis

 Type Checker Integration & Strictness Alignment

 Type checkers diverge significantly in performance and configuration syntax.
-Ruff handles linting and import sorting in milliseconds.
-Mypy prioritizes exhaustive type narrowing but requires full context.
+Ruff handles linting and import sorting in milliseconds. mypy prioritizes exhaustive type narrowing but requires full context.
 Pyright offers incremental analysis with different configuration semantics.

 Aligning strictness tiers prevents developer friction during onboarding.
 Apply args: [--strict] alongside targeted exclude patterns for legacy modules.
 Reference Mypy Configuration & Strictness baselines when defining tiered validation rules.